SalomePlatform/adao/doc/en/theory.rst

 estimation possibilities is then to use a whole range of optimizers, allowing global minimization, various robust search properties, etc**.
 There is a lot of minimizing methods, such as stochastic ones, evolutionary ones, heuristics and meta-heuristics for real-valued problems, etc. They can treat partially irregular or noisy function :math:`J`, can characterize local minima, etc. The main drawback is a greater numerical cost to find state estimates, and no guarantee of convergence in finite time.
-Here, we only point the following topics, as the methods are available in the ADAO module: *Quantile regression* [WikipediaQR]_ and *Particle swarm optimization* [WikipediaPSO]_.
+Here, we only point the following topics, as the methods are available in the ADAO module: *Quantile Regression* [WikipediaQR]_ and *Particle Swarm Optimization* [WikipediaPSO]_.

 Secondly, optimization methods try usually to minimize quadratic measures of errors, as the natural properties of such goal functions are well suited for